Azure/ALZ-Bicep/docs/wiki/Accelerator.md

 ## ALZ Bicep Accelerator
 <!-- markdownlint-restore -->

-> **Note:**
-> This is an MVP release of the ALZ Bicep Accelerator.
-We are actively working on adding additional features and functionality to the Accelerator.
-Please check back often for updates.

 This document provides prescriptive guidance around implementing, automating, and maintaining your ALZ Bicep module with the ALZ Bicep Accelerator.